 {July 2010} I went to Cebu to apply for my dream job.
 But much to my dismay, I didn't get that much-awaited callback.
 So to help ease my disappointment, my friends and I went out for drinks after our 'interview'.
 And since Marriott Hotel was just beside Ayala Cebu, we walked all the way there with high heels and all.

 My friend, Ruth, and I decided to get something to drink at Seattle's Best while we waited for her friend Edz to arrive.
 And since Ruth and Edz had no prior engagements, we all decided to have lunch at Crown Regency Hotel & Towers.
-So when Rubel arrived at the mall, we immediately left and hopped on the 14A Jeep.
+So when my boyfriend arrived at the mall, we immediately left and hopped on the 14A Jeep.

 Go out and explore!
 And while you're at it, bring with you a dry bag that's waterproof, floats on water and folds flat.
 Wait, is there such a thing?
 Yes, there is!
 Such a bag exists and it's definitely a must-have for every globetrotter.
 It's ideal for people who travel with a lot of stuff (i.e. gadgets, planner, water canteen, etc.).
 Just like me, I never leave for trips without securing my essentials.
 That's why I'm happy that I found a product that suits this particular need in the form of an adventure pack called Hull & Stern.

-At Laiya, Batangas |
+| At Laiya, Batangas |

 Cebu Island is full of adventures for those who are just willing to go out and explore.
 Some of the destinations below are suitable for a day trip, and some are perfect for a weekend.
 It just really depends on how much time you have.
 But rest assured, you will find the adventure that you're looking for in Cebu.
 In this post, I will provide you with a north to south guide of Cebu Island, for you to know which spots can be paired together, especially if you're planning a longer vacation.